Q: What do the following all have in common? …

 |LNAT (Law Admissions Test)||Sept-Nov|

-Both university forms also allocated space for a mini personal statement just like the one on the UCAS form.
+The supplementary forms also allocate space for a mini personal statement just like the one on the UCAS form.
 It is a good idea to rewrite your UCAS statement and to tailor it specifically to Oxbridge.
 This gives you a great opportunity to explain why you specifically want to attend Oxbridge and why you think it would suit you.
-Some people choose to tailor their statement to specific college they have applied to.
-This is often a good idea, but don’t go overboard on this as you must bear in mind there is a chance you may be pooled.
+Some people choose to tailor their statement, to some extent, to the specific college to which have applied.
+This might be a good idea, but don’t go overboard on this as you must bear in mind there is a chance you may be pooled.

 As with the UCAS personal statement, assume you will be asked everything about it at the interview.
 Therefore, make sure it is truthful and that it reflects you and your personality.
 There are generally 3 types of tutors at the interview.